 To whisper to an agent:

-Once whispering, you'll have the option to barge the call, as well as record, hold, or hang up (exit).
+Once whispering, you can barge the call, as well as record, hold, or hang up (exit).

-To stop whispering, select the red Stop Whispering button.
+To stop whispering, select the Stop icon in the call bar. .png)

 Call barging